David Headley: Trips to Mumbai

-Denmark plot
+Denmark terrorist plot

 First visit and Kashmiri allegiance

 In October 2008, one month before the Mumbai attacks, Mir and Iqbal assigned Headley to scout the Jyllands-Posten newspaper in Copenhagen, which they wanted to attack in retribution for its publication of cartoons of Muhammad.
 Headley visited the editorial offices of Jyllands-Posten in January 2009, claiming to be interested in buying ad space.
 After meeting with the paper's advertising executive, Headley drove to Jyllands-Postens newspaper building in Aarhus and met another executive there.
 Elsewhere during his trip, Headley collected video footage of Copenhagen, including the offices of Jyllands-Posten; looked into leasing an apartment that could be used by LeT's attack team; and inquired about getting a job as a secretary.
 After being told by his LeT handlers that the plot would be put on hold, Headley became disenchanted with the group.
-Syed became Headley's new handler and introduced him to Ilyas Kashmiri, a former Pakistani military commandoIn congressional testimony, a Heritage Foundation analyst said that Ilyas Kashmiri was a former Pakistani SSG commando and is now the leader of the Harakat-ul-Jihad-i-Islami (HUJI). and leader of Harkat-ul-Jihad al-Islami, an Islamist organization active in Pakistan, India, and Bangladesh.
-Kashmiri took over sponsorship of the Denmark plot and made changes to the plan, using the Mumbai attacks as inspiration; he wanted terrorists to storm the Jyllands-Posten offices, have its staff be taken hostage and executed, and then have their severed heads thrown out of the windows of the newsroom in an international media spectacle.
+Syed became Headley's new handler and introduced him to Ilyas Kashmiri, leader of Harkat-ul-Jihad al-Islami, an Islamist organization active in Pakistan, India, and Bangladesh.In congressional testimony, a Heritage Foundation analyst said that Ilyas Kashmiri was a former Pakistani SSG commando and is now the leader of the Harakat-ul-Jihad-i-Islami (HUJI).

 Second visit

 Headley planned to return to Copenhagen during the summer of 2009.
-Kashmiri put him in contact with two al-Qaeda operatives called Simon and Bash, who were living in Derby, England.
-However, when Headley visited Derby on July 26, 2009, Simon and Bash informed him that they did not want to participate in the Denmark plot and were unable to supply weapons, instead giving him US$15,000 in financing.
-Headley then traveled to Stockholm to meet a veteran militant named Farid.
-Farid, reportedly agitated, was also unable to help Headley as he was under tight surveillance by Swedish police.
+Kashmiri put him in contact with two al-Qaeda operatives: Simon and Bash, who were living in Derby, England.
+However, when Headley visited Derby on July 26, 2009, Simon and Bash informed him that they did not want to participate in the Denmark plot and were unable to supply weapons, instead, offering him him US$15,000 in financing.
+Headley then traveled to Stockholm to meet a Farid, a veteran militant.
+He was also unable to help Headley as he was under tight surveillance by the Swedish Police Authority.
 When Headley arrived in Copenhagen by train on July 31, he shot video of a Royal Danish Army barracks and approached drug dealers about acquiring guns.